zhouxy89/base/README-FIRST.md

 the browser that you're viewing the project in will automatically refresh.
 Note that this server runs as a process that is completely separate from your JAR.

-If you don't set the environment variable `ENV`, then the run script will default to development mode.
+If you don't set the environment variable `CS314_RUN_MODE`, then the run script will default to development mode.
 To run the server in development mode, invoke the run script as is:

 ```bash